Pylons-tech/pylons/FAQ.md

 ## What is OwnerReceipeID of an item?

 - When the item is scheduled to be handled in the future block by a receipe, the item's OwnerReceipeID is set as the receipe's ID.
-This menas that this item is locked until the appropriate future block is handled.
+This means that this item is locked until the appropriate future block is created.
-- You can't send or receive items that is currently owned by a receipe.
+- You can't send or receive items that are currently owned by a receipe.
 So you need to check if the OwnerReceipeID is empty before sending the item.